 Jester: The Song Parody Editor™ is a simple text editor intended specifically for writing song parodies.
-It is available for free, and has been downloaded over 2000 times (as of July 2013).
+It is available for free, and has been downloaded over 15,000 times.

 Writing song parodies is a fun way to develop many important thinking skills, such as:

 - The ability to use both creative and analytical modes of thought, and switch between them rapidly — an ability that is especially important in science and engineering.

 - The ability to create analogies and relationships among information.
 (A parody is essentially a set of humorous analogies made to an original work.)